nervosys/AutonomySim/docs/upgrade_settings.md

-# Upgrading Settings
+# Upgrading the Settings

-The settings schema in AutonomySim 1.2 is changed for more flexibility and cleaner interface.
+The settings schema in `AutonomySim` 1.2 is changed for more flexibility and cleaner interface.
 If you have older [settings.json](settings.md) file then you can either delete it and restart AutonomySim or use this guide to make manual upgrade.

 ## Quicker Way